HobnobMancer/cazy_webscraper/docs/pdb.rst

         opretional outside peak times.

 .. note::
     PDB structure files are retrieved for the PDB accessions that are *in* a local CAZyme database created using ``cazy_webscraper``.
 A freshly built CAZyme database only contains NCBI protein accessions, taxonomic kingdoms, source organisms, and CAZy family annotations.
-Therefore, the ``cw_get_uniprot_data`` command must be used to retrieve PDB accessions from the UniProt database **prior** to using the ``cw_get_pdb_structures`` command.
+Therefore, the ``cazy_webscraper get_uniprot_data`` command must be used to retrieve PDB accessions from the UniProt database **prior** to using the ``cazy_webscraper get_pdb_structures`` command.

 -----------
 Quick Start